EAS consists of a number of different components which are being developed to bring together energy efficient scheduling under the Linux scheduler.

 EAS is currently in active development and testing, and work is taking place in two codelines:

 EAS mainline development

 The upstream development takes place on Linux Kernel Mailing List (LKML) where enhancements and patches are proposed and discussed with the Linux kernel community.
 EAS has been developed previously as a set of large patchsets (e.g. EAS RFCv5), but this has transitioned to smaller standalone patches.

 A snapshot of current proposed patchsets is available on linux-arm.org/git (see resources).
 Please note it is minimally tested, liable to change as scheduler development evolves, and should be used by advanced developers only.

 For full details on the upstream development please see EAS Mainline Development

-All work on the product codeline is now being done on AOSP, and development takes place in the open on the 'eas-dev' mailing list.
-Experimental proposed patches will be submitted to AOSP gerritt for public review & evaluation, and developers should subscribe to eas-dev to participate in this.
+All work on the product codeline is now being done on AOSP common kernel, and development takes place in the open.
+Experimental proposed patches will be submitted to AOSP gerrit for code reviews, and developers should subscribe to eas-dev mailing list for email discussions.

 Arm has a document discussing how EAS can be used to support DynamIQ flexible microarchitecture: DynamIQ_design_specification_v1.1